ULHPC/ulhpc-docs/docs/software/cae/fenics.md

 [FEniCS](https://fenicsproject.org/) is a popular open-source computing platform for solving partial differential equations (PDEs) using the finite element method ([FEM](https://en.wikipedia.org/wiki/Finite_element_method)).
 Originally developed in 2003, the earlier version is now known as legacy FEniCS.
 In 2020, the next-generation framework [FEniCSx](https://docs.fenicsproject.org/) was introduced, with the latest stable [release v0.9.0](https://fenicsproject.org/blog/v0.9.0/) in October 2024.
 Though it builds on the legacy FEniCS but introduces significant improvements over the legacy libraries.
 FEniCSx is composed of the following libraries that support typical workflows: [UFL](https://github.com/FEniCS/ufl) → [FFCx](https://github.com/FEniCS/ffcx) → [Basix](https://github.com/FEniCS/basix) → [DOLFINx](https://github.com/FEniCS/dolfinx), which are the build blocks of it.
 And new users are encouraged to adopt [FEniCSx](https://fenicsproject.org/documentation/) for its modern features and active development support.

-(Maybe add a short intro into the stack the software depends on, and further more the internal dependencies UFL->FFCx ...)

 FEniCSx can be installed on [ULHPC](https://www.uni.lu/research-en/core-facilities/hpc/) systems using [Easybuild](https://docs.easybuild.io) or [Spack](https://spack.io/), Below are detailed instructions for each method,

 <!-- Intro end  -->

 ### Building FEniCS With Spack

 Building FEniCSx with Spack on the [ULHPC](https://www.uni.lu/research-en/core-facilities/hpc/) system requires that Users already installed Spack and sourced its enviroment on the cluster.
 If Spack is not yet configured, follow the [spack documentation](../../environment/spack.md) for installation and configuration.

 !!! note